Kjakubzak/LabRCSF/README.md

 - [x] Find Unity Mecanim Humanoid Animation system technical documentation
 - [x] Verify and update all reference links for accuracy and completeness

-RFC
+## RFC

+### Technical

-- [ ] How should twist bones be handled in minimal target formats?
+- [X] How should twist bones be handled in minimal target formats?
+    Resolved: incorporate description into the main text.
+Diagrams would be good to incorporate.
+    A twist joint (sometimes called a roll or twist bone) is a helper joint inserted along a limb — usually the upper arm, forearm, thigh, or calf — to distribute rotational deformation (especially twisting around the bone’s primary axis) more naturally across the mesh.
+- [X] Should facial expression joints use standardized blendshape names?
+    In future development, we could provide guidance on how the face joints (which are pseudo-skin/muscle clusters) that they map in some manner to FACS.
+Specifying FACS is out of scope, but referencing it canonically is in scope.
+    Facial expressions in general are going to be a combination of joints and blendshapes.
+    Breaking out expressions as a future topic seems like a strong direction.
 - [ ] What constitutes acceptable quality loss during downward conversion?
-- [ ] Should facial expression joints use standardized blendshape names?
+- [ ] What validation metrics best assess cross-format conversion quality?
+- [X] Should there be performance tiers for different hardware capabilities?
+An avatar can use a cluster geometry for hierarchy (like a suit of armor), or it can be skin-cluster weighted.
+We can describe common techniques as informative text.
+Skeletal LODs define subsets of bones.
+The hierarchy definition can show how Skeletal subsets map to the canonical hierarchy.
+We could provide guidance as to common methods for delegating functionality to articulation schemes within the same hierarchy.

+### Compatiblity

 - [ ] How do we handle proprietary engine-specific features (Animation Blueprints, etc.)?
-- [ ] What validation metrics best assess cross-format conversion quality?
 - [ ] How should the framework accommodate emerging standards (VR haptics, AI-driven animation)?

+### Governance

 - [ ] What governance model ensures long-term framework evolution?
-- [ ] Should there be performance tiers for different hardware capabilities?

 ## License